Software apps and online services

 webbrowser.register('chromium-browser', None, webbrowser.Chrome('chromium-browser'))

 And some sad news, with a fix!
 When running Google Assistant functionality, I get a "segmentation fault" error.
 This is due to the deprecated google-assistant-library.
 The Google Assistant Service no longer supports hotword detection like “Ok Google” and “Hey Google”.
-If you don't mind and use the button instead, just go ahead.
-But if you do mind, run this command to downgrade the Google Assistant library from 1.0.1 back to 1.0.0:
+But there is a simple trick to add it back in.
+Run this command to downgrade the Google Assistant library from 1.0.1 back to 1.0.0, and then install the latest version again:

 pip3 install google-assistant-library==1.0.0

-Once done, go ahead by starting the Google Assistant for the first time, it will prompt you for your Google login:
+Once done, go ahead by starting the Google Assistant for the first time!

 You will now be ready to use all the basics of the Voice Recognition.
-Play something around by asking silly questions (hint: ask for singing a song, beat-boxing, sounds that animals make).Add our own components!
+Play something around by asking silly questions (hint: ask for singing a song, beat-boxing, sounds that animals make, nicknames).Add our own components!

 Use this map of the Voice HAT for adding your own components to the GPIO pins:

-This video shows all steps I describe in the next paragraphs:LED lights
+This video shows all hardware steps I describe in the next paragraphs:LED lights

 As said, the RGB LEDs were soldered to the main PCB and are removed.
 But what would a rabbit be without shiny lights...
 In the base there is not much room for adjustments, so I have to place it somewhere else.
 Also the regular NeoPixels don't work with a Raspberry Pi, except when you jump through some hoops.